lsst-dm/dmtn-224/index.rst

 - Only the ``client_secret_post`` token authentication method is supported.
 - Only ``GET`` requests to the authorization endpoint are supported.
 - Most optional features of the OpenID Connect protocol are not yet supported.
+- Scopes and claim requests or restrictions are not supported in the userinfo endpoint.

 Gafaelfawr supports a custom ``rubin`` OpenID Connect scope that, if requested, adds the ``data_rights`` claim to the ID token with a space-separated list of data releases to which the user has access.
 This list is generated based on the user's group membership and a mapping from groups to data releases that is manually maintained in the Gafaelfawr configuration.